Statue of David Livingstone & Victoria Falls

 David Livingstone’s explorations and the history of Victoria Falls

-David Livingstone was among the first European to visit Victoria Falls.
+The Statue of David Livingstone was among the first Europeans to visit Victoria Falls.
 He was not the first European to enter Zambia, but he was the first to visit the country.
-In the native language of Kololo, it was known as Mosi-oa-Tunya, which literally translates to “the smoke that thunders.”
+In the native language of Kololo, it was known as Mosi-oa-Tunya, which translates to “the smoke that thunders.”

 The town of Livingstone